tombenke/wsgw/README.md

 that preprocesses and forwards the measured values toward frontend applications that visualize them.
 At the same time you can control the backend by sending command messages via the `wsgw` as a message producer client.

+### Events vs. topics

+The WebSocket uses event handlers to manage the receiving and sending of messages.
+The server and the clients can subscribe to event names, that they observe, and act in case an incoming message arrives.

+If we want to send a message from a client to more than one recipient clients, that connect to the same WebSocket server, we can use the broadcast function, at the server side.

+By default the `wsgw` application in server mode subscribes to the "message" event, and the messages it got immediately broadcasts back to all the clients with the same event "message" name.
+So any client, that is subscribed to the "message" topic will get the message (except the original sender).
+Here there is some similarity to how the topics work in case of messaging middlewares, such as the NATS works.

+Furthermore, when the server receives an incoming event in the "message", it checks if it has a `topic` property.
+If yes, then it will forward the message to an event named as the value of this property field, instead of using the original "message" name.
+Now the clients can subscribe to the topic name, instead of the "message", then the sender can make difference among the recipients, which should get the message.
+The sender always emits the message with the "message" event name.
+We call it `forwarderEvent`.
+The default name of the `forwardEvent` is `"message"`, but you can define a different one, via a server config parameter.

+So far we have achieved to use `wsgw` as a server that provides topic-like feature to us in the WebSocket domain.
+The target recipiens can be addressed by the `topic` field withing the messages.

+It is also possible to define real topics of a messaging middleware that will be connected to this ecosystem. you can define so called _outbound_ topics to the server, that should match to the value of the `topic` field of the outgoing messages, then the server will forward these messages toward not only to the WebSocket events, but to the NATS server topics, if the `forward` mode is switched on.
+In this mode, you also can list the _inbound_ NATS topics the `wsgw` will subscribe to, then forward the arriving messages to the `forwardEvent`, so the forwarder will further broadcasts to the final recipients.
+These incoming messages should also contain the `topic` property of course.

 ## Installation

 Run the install command: